 Example 404 page:

-Here is one design and code example to show the different title for Category not found, product not found and other not found.
+Here is one design and code example to show the different titles for Category not found, product not found, and other not found.

 <div class="error-container">